Environmental Design Upper-Level Requirements

 - satisfactorily completed the upper-level required courses listed as part of the 54 hours of coursework

 Carefully read and complete the application.
 Please note it is the student’s responsibility to ensure that all coursework is transferred to Texas A&M University prior to the first day of the fall semester.
-Failure to do so will result in you being dropped from all upper-level College of Architecture courses.
+Failure to do so will result in you being dropped from all upper-level School of Architecture courses.

 Determination of upper-level admission will be made within 14 days after final grades are posted in May and August.
 Acceptance and denial letters will be sent to your TAMU email address.

 Your upper-level application must include a collection of your work in an 8.5” x 11” (approximate) portfolio.